 Then "movements" happen.
-This word always makes me think: a movement goes up and down, is precarious, it happens little by little; it is typical to the first screenings at the birth of cinema.
+This word always makes me think: a movement goes up and down, is precarious, it happens little by little; it was typical of the first screenings at the birth of cinema.
 Many inventors at the time could shoot film but couldn't make a projector.
 It's like having a book but no ink.
-The Lumières, on the other hand, who were geniuses and above all thought like industrialists, took a little bit from one and the other and unite the best of both, taking the idea of the perforation from Edison.
-The process is still the same today: without the perforations, cinema would never have existed.
+The Lumières, on the other hand, who were geniuses and above all thought like industrialists, took a little bit from here and a little bit from there and synthesized the best of it all, taking the idea of the perforation from Edison.
+The process is still the same today: without perforations, cinema would never have existed.
 But they were true filmmakers, they did everything themselves.
-So to get back to the discussion on time, I don't care if a film lasts only two minutes - it's still a film!
+So to get back to the discussion about time, I don't care if a film lasts only two minutes - it's still a film!
 Who said it has to last an hour and 45 minutes?
 The industry.
-Through screen tests with audiences they realized that at a certain point attention drops, but this is a purely commercial principle.
+Through tests they performed on audiences they realized that at a certain point attention drops, but this is a purely commercial principle.

-In defining your films do you think it's correct to use the word "anti-narrative"?
-Or you instead think it's more precise to speak of an alternative form of narration?
+In defining your films, do you think it's correct to use the word "anti-narrative"?
+Or do you think it's more exact to speak of an alternative form of narration?